fquevedo/crud_tickets/README.md

 React+Laravel+MySQL app with tickets management and auth login, developed for Saltala HC Partners.

-Technologies: Laravel Rest API Server and React JavaScript Client
+Technologies: Frontend React JavaScript, Backend Laravel Rest API Server with MySQL Data Base.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.